ergo-services/ergo/docs/advanced/message-versioning.md

 Unlike Protobuf or Avro, EDF does not provide automatic backward compatibility.
 There are no optional fields, no field numbers, no schema evolution.
 A struct is its type.
 Change the struct - create a new type.

-The approach is straightforward: version in the type name.
+The approach is straightforward: create a new type for each version.

 ```go
 // Version 1